yosi-dediashvili/SubiT/design/providers.md

 The manager's function will much like the PerformRequest that is used in the current version of SubiT.

-There will be a different instance of the manager for each provider.
-Each manager instance will have a working thread that starts with it and fetches requests from an internal queue.
-The queue will get populated by calls to `performRequest()`.
+In order to allow only a single session against some server, the manager will use a mutex that will get locked when `performRequest()` is called.
+Each instance of the manager will have a different mutex, thus, they will not block each other.

-Each request will be stored in an instance of an internal class that holds both the request and the response.
-When the instance will be pushed to the queue, it will have only the request instance.
-The `performRequest()` function will check for the response instance, and once it is present, the response will be return to the caller.
+Because several instances of the same provider are guarantee to share the same instance of the manager, their calls to `performRequest()` will block, thus, preserving the synchronous mode.

 ```python
 class RequestsManager: